Author: James Cheef Wright

 This is how we know that God loves us — because He does not give us what our rebellion deserves.
 He did not turn His back when Adam and Eve fell to the influence of the evil one.
 Instead, He appeared asking Adam, “Where are you” (Genesis 3:9) God knew exactly where Adam was physically, but He also knew Adam had been lost spiritually.
 This same heart of God is revealed again when Jesus says in Revelation 3:20: “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me.”

 We begin as lost sheep, wandering the earth in the natural condition described in Titus 3:3.
 But God, in His mercy, reaches out to each and every one of us, calling us by name.
 And for those of us who truly answer His call, He restores, He renews, and He brings us back into fellowship with Himself.
-Not because He is obligated to, but because He has watched His perfect creation rebell against Him, and go on to bring down His weaker creation.
+Not because He is obligated to, but because He has watched His perfect creation rebel against Him, and go on to bring down His weaker creation.
 But through Christ Jesus, we the fallen are raised from the natural to the spiritual, from death to eternal life.

 Amen.